European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-java.md

 ### Decryption Response Content

-Whether decrypting with the `BidstreamClient` class or the `SharingClient` class, the SDK returns the information shown in the following table.
+Whether decrypting with the `BidstreamClient` class<!--  or the `SharingClient` class -->, the SDK returns the information shown in the following table.

 | Methods            | Description                                                                                                                                     |
 |:-------------------|:------------------------------------------------------------------------------------------------------------------------------------------------|